This guide explains healthcare in Switzerland, Swiss health insurance, visiting a doctor, going to a hospital, emergency services, and more.

 Cigna Global provides comprehensive health insurance to over 86 million customers in over 200 countries.
 They have a wide access to trusted hospitals, clinics and doctors and provide expats with help on tailoring a plan to suit your individual healthcare needs.

+Unlike other European countries, the Swiss healthcare system is not tax-based or financed by employers.
+Instead, it is paid for by the individual through contributions into Swiss health insurance schemes.
 Many people top up the basic cover with supplementary private health insurance.
 Switzerland has one of the largest private healthcare sectors in the world, with good choice and competition.

 The basic health insurance policy covers:

 - Out-patient treatment by officially recognized doctors;

 - Medicines prescribed by a doctor and on an official list;

 - Abortions and gynaecological check-ups;

 - Medical treatment when on short trips outside of Switzerland;

 - Some alternative therapies, like homeopathy, Chinese medicine, and psychotherapy if this is offered in the medical practice.

 Each family member must be insured individually.
 Babies are insured from birth, but to continue cover, you must take out health insurance for your child within three months of their birth.
 Children don’t need to be insured by the same company as their parents.
 Once a child turns 18, they are officially responsible for their own health insurance payments.